dgrisham/wenv/README.rst

 file that automatically runs commands like `sudo systemctl start docker` when I start working on the project and `sudo systemctl stop docker` when I'm done.

-Another feature I realized would be useful was the ability to wrap `Taskwarrior
+Another potential feature that came to mind was the ability to wrap `Taskwarrior
 <https://taskwarrior.org/>`_ commands to show only the tasks associated with the
 active project.
 Taskwarrior is a great tool, but I don't want to have to type out and think about a project's name every time I want to add or show its tasks.
 I'd